Wyner-Ziv Estimators for Distributed Mean Estimation with Side Information and Optimization: Introduction

+\cite{liang2021wynerziv} and an application considered in \cite{suresh2022correlated} are closest to the application of communication distributed optimization considered in Section \ref{s:appl}. \cite{liang2021wynerziv} builds on the distributed mean estimation schemes in \cite{mayekar2021wyner} and proposes an algorithm for non-convex distributed optimization.
+However, unlike our proposed schemes, \cite{liang2021wynerziv} suggests using historical gradients as side information, and its optimality is unclear.

+\cite{suresh2022correlated} considers the same setting for communication-constrained distributed optimization as considered in this paper.
+The proposed scheme, too, is similar to $\tt UWZ-SGD$, one of the schemes proposed in this paper.
+In more detail, both schemes leverage the fact that the stochastic estimates of the gradients across clients are close to each other to reduce the compression error.
+Moreover, they do this by using correlated randomness, and the compression can operate without knowing how close the stochastic gradients are across clients.
+However, there are crucial differences between the two schemes.
+At a high level, our scheme is designed for the low precision setting (where per client precision is less than the dimension) and only uses a fixed length code, the scheme in \cite{suresh2022correlated} is designed for the high precision setting and uses a variable length code in this setting.

 Our results for the low-precision regime in \known setting are provided in Section~\ref{s:known} and in the \unknown setting are provided in Section~\ref{s:unknown}.
 In Section \ref{s:hpr}, we extend our results to the high-precision regime.
+In Section \ref{s:appl}, we derive new algorithms for communication-constrained distributed optimization using our distributed mean estimation protocols.
 In Section \ref{s:GWZ}, we provide an application of the quantizer developed for the known-setting to the Gaussian Wyner-Ziv problem.
-Finally, we close with all the proofs in Section \ref{s:proof}.
+Finally, we close with all the proofs in Section \ref{s:proofs}.
 Before presenting these results, we review some preliminaries in the next section.